buk7456/FreeTX/doc/mixer.md

 When the Rudder stick is centered and the Aileron stick is moved away from center, the mix is activated (Aileron stick now controls the rudder).
 <br>The mix is deactivated as soon as the Rudder stick is moved away from center (Rudder stick now controls the Rudder).
 <br>When both sticks are centered the mix gets activated again.
-<br>We can achieve this behavior with the help of logical switches as follows.
+<br>We can achieve this behaviour with the help of logical switches as follows.
 ```txt
 L1
 Func:   a==x